DavidHarrison/AP-Comp-Gov-Notes/Nigeria/Since 1999.md

         1. Won 77.7% of vote in PDP primary
         2. Won 58.8% of vote in general elections generally regarded as unusually free and fair

+        -   wins every state in the south and middle belt except one (won by Ribadu)
+        -   north is swept by a northern candidate

         3. Violence during first phase of election forced delays in later phases of election
         4. Riots in north followed Jonathan’s inauguration

     C.  Ngozi Okonjo-Iweala appointed Finance Minister
+        -   shows Jonathan's commitment to liberalization and fighting corruption

+        -   Electricity
+            -   electricity is unstable in Nigeria, which makes it difficult to attract industry
+            -   idea to allow private investment to improve system

+        -   Oil
+            -   more contentious

+        -   Price Subsidies
+            -   Nigerian government sells oil to multi-nationals
+            -   government buys back the oil and sells it to consumers at subsidized rates
+            -   many countries have found that subsidies are innefficient at helping the poor - in Tehran, where oil is subsidized, when it is hot, people drive around with the AC on
+                -   subsidies not only help the poor but also the middle class

         1. Plans to eliminate fuel subsidies (a lucrative opportunity for graft as well as a distortion of the market) thwarted by strikes and riots requiring military patrols in Nigerian